Beilinson-Parshin adeles via solid algebraic geometry: Solid algebra and tubular neighbourhoods

+\sssec{} It follows from the discussion in the section \ref{sssec-completion-is-idempotent-and-compact} (specifically, from Lemma \ref{lem-local-coh-is-coidempotent}, Corollary \ref{cor-idem-is-poset}, and Proposition \ref{prop-idem-vs-coidem}) that, for a pair of closed subsets $Z, Z^\prime$, the space of maps $\map_{(\mod_A)_{/A}}(\Ga_{Z^\prime}, \Ga_{Z})$ is either empty or contractible.
+Moreover, it is non-empty if and only if the map is an isomorphism, which happens exactly when there is an inclusion $Z^\prime \subseteq Z$.
+Indeed, because $\Ga_Z$ splits as a tensor product over the ideal generators, it suffices to treat the case where the ideal of $Z$ is generated by a single element: In this case, the map (\ref{local-eq-maps-between-local-coh}) is an isomorphism if and only if $\Ga_{Z^\prime} \otimes_A A\bigl[\frac{1}{f}\bigr] \;\simeq\; 0$, which happens exactly when $Z^\prime$ is contained in $\{f=0\}$.

-There is a variant of Lemma \ref{lem-tensor-vs-prods}, which we will only need during the proof of the main theorem---Theorem \ref{thm-adeles}.
-We record it here for future reference. \begin{lemma} For an ideal $I \subset A$ and a compact object $C \in \mod_{A_\bs}^\omega$, the functor $C\otimes_{A_\bs}-$ preserves completion at $I$ of a right t-bounded object: where $M \in \mod_{A_\bs}^{\le n}$ for some $n$. \end{lemma}
+\ssec{Tensoring with a compact preserves completions} There is a variant of Lemma \ref{lem-tensor-vs-prods}, which we will need later.
+We record it here for future reference. \begin{lemma} For an ideal $I \subset A$ and a pseudo-compact object $C \in \mod_{A_\bs}$, the functor $C\otimes_{A_\bs}-$ preserves completion at $I$ of a right t-bounded object: where $M \in \mod_{A_\bs}^{\le n}$ for some $n$. \end{lemma}